axelexic/axelexic.github.io/_posts/2015-04-11-ObliviousTransferExtensions.md

-Recall that Impagliazzo, Levin, and Luby [^ILL89] proved that One-Way-Functions are _necessary and sufficient_ for building symmetric-key cryptographic primitive, especially Pseudo Random Generators (PRGs).
+Recall that Impagliazzo, Levin, and Luby [^ILL89] proved that One-Way-Functions are _necessary and sufficient_ for building symmetric-key cryptographic primitives, especially Pseudo Random Generators (PRGs).
 In this section, we examine if $\textsf{OT}$ can be realized from black box OWFs, without making any additional hardness assumption?

 Kilian [^K88] famously proved that $\mathsf{OT}$ is complete for cryptography!
-That is, given any $\textsf{OT}$ protocol as a _black box_, Alice and Bob can jointly evaluate _any_ function $f(x,y)$ while keeping their respective inputs
-$x$ and $y$ private.
-What's novel about Kilian's protocol is that apart from the existence of oblivious transfer as a black box, it makes no other cryptographic hardness assumptions.
+That is, given any $\textsf{OT}$ protocol as a _black box_, Alice and Bob can jointly evaluate _any_ function $f(x,y)$ while keeping their respective inputs $x$ and $y$ private.
+What's novel about Kilian's protocol is that apart from the existence of oblivious transfer as a black box, it makes no additional cryptographic hardness assumptions.
 That is, the rest of the protocol is information theoretically secure.

+Since $\textsf{OT}$ is complete, that means one can construct a key-exchange protocol using $\textsf{OT}$ alone.
+However, a result by Impagliazzo and Rudich [^IR89] provides strong evidence that one cannot realize a key-exchange protocol purely using _black box_ access to a One-Way-Permutation (OWP) alone.
+So if $\textsf{OT}$ could be constructed from black box OWP alone, then that would imply that key-exchange could also be constructed from black box OWP (by simply using $\textsf{OT}$ as an intermediate subroutine).
+This contradicts Impagliazzo and Rudich theorem and rules out the possibility.

+The rest of this section describes in detail the three ingredients of the above argument, that is:
+1. $\textsf{OT}$ is complete,
+2. $\textsf{OT} \implies $ key-exchange, and
+3. Impagliazzo and Rudich relativized reduction

+>
+> ###### Remark:
+>
+> The argument above only rules out the possibility that $\textsf{OT}$
+> can be constructed from _black box use of OWF/OWP_.
+It does not rule
+> out the possibility of $\textsf{OT}$ from non-black-box use of
+> OWF/OWP.
+However till date, no such construction has been found.
+>

+### $\textsf{OT}$ is complete for cryptography

+An algorithm $\mathcal{P}$ is complete for cryptography if it can be used to emulate any _interactive_ cryptographic primitive or protocol &mdash; public-key encryption, key-exchange, etc., &mdash; without relying upon additional computational hardness assumption.
+Since a _maliciously_ secure MPC protocol can evaluate any function
+$f(x_1,\cdots, x_n)$ between $n$ mutually distrusting parties, if one can construct an MPC protocol purely from oracle access to
+$\mathcal{P}$, then $\mathcal{P}$ will be complete for cryptography.

+Kilian described a way to construct a two-party _maliciously secure_ MPC protocol from oracle access to oblivious transfer.
+His protocol consists of two distinct components:
+1. An information theoretically secure two-party protocol for semi-honest _oblivious circuit evaluation_, and
+2. A bit-commitment and non-interactive Zero-Knowledge protocol using
+   $\textsf{OT}$ as an oracle.

+Since any semi-honest MPC protocol can be compiled to a maliciously secure MPC protocol using zero-knowledge proof, the combined protocol can simulate any maliciously secure cryptographic primitive.

 > ##### Yao vs. Kilian
 >